rolfwessels/init-stack/README.md

 # 🌐 Init stack

-Streamline Your Project Setup with Smart Templating.
+Streamline your project setup with Smart Templating.
 Init-Stack automates the initial setup of new software projects by cloning your chosen GitHub repository template, then intelligently renaming files and replacing identifiers within the source code to match your new project's name.

 ## 🔍 Using the cli